Skip to content

 In TSD, only p22 members can access data.
 Files and directories are given the following permissions:

-• Owners of files and directories have read, write and execute (rwx) permissions
+• Owners of files and directories have read, write and execute (rwx) permissions.
+The p22-serviceuser owns most files and directories.

-• Others have no write permission on files or directories, only read and execute (rx)
+• Others have only read and execute (rx).

 Data locations

-Sequencing data in the form of FASTQ files are delivered by NCS bioinformaticians to a specific location in the NSC infrastructure delivery area where HTS bioinformaticians only have read-access.
-Diagnostic bioinformaticians transfer the files to the TSD infrastructure project p22 according to the procedure "HTS Bioinf - Execution and monitoring of pipeline".
+Sequencing data in the form of FASTQ files are automatically delivered to a specific delivery directory in the NSC infrastructure.
+Diagnostic bioinformaticians transfer the files to project p22 in TSD according to the procedure "HTS Bioinf - Execution and monitoring of pipeline".

 Paths on TSD